Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 - You can cancel the Job with `taipy.cancel_job(job)^`.
 When cancelling a Job, you will effectively set the `Status^` of subsequent jobs of the cancelled Job to `ABANDONED`.

+!!!
+Warning
     Cancelling a `RUNNING` Job will set the Job to `CANCELLED`.
 However, it will not terminate the subprocess that has already been dispatched to execute the Job.

 !!!
 Example